shayanbo/VideoPlayerContainer/README.md

 Context is the core class and is fully accessible from all of `Widget`s in the `VideoPlayerContainer`, it holds a service locator which we can use to fetch other `Service`s to borrow expertise from other `Widget`s.
 Adapters can access other `Service` instance by `context[Service.type]`. `Context` cache at a maximum of one `Service` instance for each `Service Type`.
 Besides, the built-in `Service` can be accessible by handy way such as `context.render`, `context.control` and so on.

+### TestContext

+`TestContext` is a specialized context for tests. when you author unit tests. you should create a `TestContext` instead of `Context` as the constructor parameter of `Service`.
+This kind of `Context` requires that you have register with `Service` factory method before fetching it from the `Context` instance.
+In this way, you can make the dependencies of `Service` behave predictably.
+And you can check the [Test](Test)'s Tests file as an example of `TestContext`.

 ### Widget

-Widget is literally a SwiftUI View that's inside the `VideoPlayerContainer` which means it can access the context and in most cases, it has a specific `Service` to handle all of its logic code and to communicate with other `Service`s.
+`Widget` is literally a SwiftUI View that's inside the `VideoPlayerContainer` which means it can access the `Context` and in most cases, it has a specific `Service` to handle all of its logic code and to communicate with other `Service`s.
 Generally, we use `WithService` as the root view of the `Widget` to access `Service` instance in `Widget`.
 This way, not only can we access `Service`'s APIs, but also the `Widget` updates upon the `State`s of `Service` changes.

 ### PlayerWidget